codefresh-io/docs.codefresh.io/_docs/new-helm/using-helm-in-codefresh-pipeline.md

 ### Step 4 - Import the Helm Configuration in your pipeline definition

-Once you have a Helm repository connected, attach it to the pipeline by selecting it in the pipeline editing page, under "Environment Variables" -> "Import from shared configuration".
+Once you have a Helm repository connected, attach it to the pipeline.
+Do this by opening the advanced options (the gear icon) in the variables section in the right sidebard.
+Then click on *Import from shared configuration* and choose the `CF_HELM_DEFAULT` [shared configuration]({{site.baseurl}}/docs/configure-ci-cd-pipeline/shared-configuration/).

 {% include image.html
 lightbox="true"